-Outcomes On The Land: Land Conservation Goals And Objectives
+Outcomes On The Land: Land Conservation Goals and Objectives

-This section provides an overview of Ag + Open Space Goals, Objectives, and priorities on the land, all consistent with the voter-approved tax measure and Expenditure Plan.
-It is intended to provide an understanding of Ag + Open Space land conservation Objectives for each of the Goal areas, prioritized maps that depict where these Objectives can best be achieved, as well as estimated expenditures of Ag + Open Space tax dollars and outside leverage of local tax dollars.
+This section provides an overview of Ag + Open Space goals, objectives, and priorities on the land, all consistent with the voter-approved tax measure and Expenditure Plan.
+It is intended to provide an understanding of Ag + Open Space land conservation objectives for each of the goal areas and prioritized maps that depict where these objectives can best be achieved.
 Overview maps are provided for each goal area in the following pages, and more detailed maps are available on the Ag + Open Space interactive web map.
-Details about how these priorities will be accomplished - including strategies and tools - are included in Section 6.
+Details about how these priorities will be accomplished - including strategies and tools - are included in the "Implementing the Vision" section.